 GAWB is committed to managing all risks at strategic and operational levels through the identification, assessment, treatment, monitoring and review of risks.
 GAWB has implemented a risk management system based on AS/NZS ISO 31000: Risk Management Principles and Guidelines.

 The Board and the Management team are committed to high standards of integrity, professionalism and accountability.

-GAWB has developed a Code of Conduct that outlines how we work; our expectations and the standard of behaviour expected of employees.
+GAWB has developed a Code of Ethics and Conduct that outlines how we work; our expectations and the standard of behaviour expected of employees.
 Together with our values, the Code helps us to understand our personal responsibilities and obligations and guides us if we face an ethical dilemma or conflict of interest in our work.

 PUBLIC INTEREST DISCLOSURES

 GAWB is committed to ensuring that any employee who makes a public interest disclosure can seek protection under the Public Interest Disclosure Act 2011.